abhijeetsharma200/OpenCV-Wiki/OE-5.-OpenCV-5.md

 The major directions for 5.0 release are:
   - [x] New license
   - [ ] [Clean up API](https://github.com/opencv/opencv/issues/25007) and refresh it to make make the library more future-proof.
 Make better use of the latest C++ standards and much improved C++ compiler that fully support those standards.
-  - [ ] Revise the basic modules, such as [Core](https://github.com/opencv/opencv/issues/25011), [Imgproc](https://github.com/opencv/opencv/issues/25012), [Features~~2D~~](https://github.com/opencv/opencv/issues/24999).
+  - [ ] Revise the basic modules, such as [Core](https://github.com/opencv/opencv/issues/25011), [Imgproc](https://github.com/opencv/opencv/issues/25012), [Features~~2D~~](https://github.com/opencv/opencv/issues/24999), [Objdetect](https://github.com/opencv/opencv/issues/25004) etc.
-  * Better efficiency on various architectures, CPUs and GPUs; Better ARM support and added RISC-V support are two of the major topics.
+  - [ ] Better efficiency on various architectures, CPUs and GPUs; Better ARM support and added RISC-V support are two of the major topics.
-  * Emphasis on deep learning.
-More architectures will be supported, including the ones from GSoC 2020 for text detection & recognition, object tracking, color calibration etc. Also, deep learning engine itself will be made more modular and will be further optimized.
+    - [x] In the latest OpenCV 4.x releases we already greatly extended our [Universal intrinsics](https://github.com/opencv/opencv/tree/4.x/modules/core/include/opencv2/core/hal) to support vector architectures, such as RISC-V with RVV extension.
+    - [ ] In OpenCV 5 we are going to revise our [CPU HAL API](https://github.com/opencv/opencv/issues/25019)
+    - [ ] And introduce [non-CPU HAL](https://github.com/opencv/opencv/issues/25555), which will be an extension of our [OpenCL-based transparent API](https://learnopencv.com/opencv-transparent-api/).
+  - [ ] The new, completely revised deep learning engine with excellent support of ONNX specification and that will be able to run many modern transformer-based models efficiently.
-  * Improved and extended 3D vision functionality
+  - [ ] Improved and extended 3D vision and camera calibration functionality, including:
+    - [x] a dedicated 3D module
+    - [x] multi-camera calibration
-  * Better documentation, improved samples
+  - [ ] Better documentation, improved samples
-  * Even better Python support
+  - [ ] Even better Python support

 Let's now discuss the major new/changed things in 5.x.